Fishing for Planets: A Comparative Analysis of EPRV Survey Performance in the Presence of Correlated Noise: Formulating an Idealized Survey Strategy

 These results are largely consistent with those of previous studies that explore the RV noise contributions from oscillations and granulation. \citet{Chaplin2019} recently presented a model for predicting residual p-mode oscillation amplitudes as a function of exposure time and stellar parameters, showing that local minima in the residual amplitude curve are present for exposure times close to integer multiples of $\nu_{\rm max}$, the central frequency of the oscillation power excess.
-This model has since become widely used in the design of EPRV observations, both for exoplanet surveys \citep[e.g.,][]{Brewer2020,Gupta2021} as well as for studies of stellar signals \citep[e.g.,][]{Sulis2022,Gupta2022}.
+Their predictive model has since become widely used in the design of EPRV observations, both for exoplanet surveys \citep[e.g.,][]{Brewer2020,Gupta2021} as well as for studies of stellar signals \citep[e.g.,][]{Sulis2023,Gupta2022}.
 The covariance behavior of the oscillation kernel we use here (\autoref{eq:kosc}) produces these same local minima, albeit on different timescales due to our inclusion of overheads costs and noncontiguous observations.
-But while the \citet{Chaplin2019} model suggests that the best strategy is one that averages over the oscillations, our results demonstrate the relative advantage of sampling the oscillation signal instead.
+But while the \citet{Chaplin2019} model \rreva{highlights the merits of a mitigation strategy} that averages over the oscillations, our results demonstrate the relative advantage of sampling the oscillation signal instead.
 In the Fisher information framework, the strategy with six consecutive exposures outperforms the continuous exposure strategy on short timescales, because this sampling allows us to use the measured RVs and known GP kernel form to model out the oscillation signal.